 Grant product access to a user identity

 After creating the user via the SCIM API, you would typically grant that user access to one or more products in your GoTo account.
-Use the Admin Create User API with the appropriate License Keys for the specific products the user is authorized for.
+Use the Create User API with GoTo Admin with the appropriate License Keys for the specific products the user is authorized for.

 The user’s name and e-mail address in the Admin API Create User call must match those used in the initial SCIM API Create User call.